DrHughHarvey/gpt3_radreports/README.md

 GPT3 can only 'solve' the task if it has been shown a few examples (known as 'few-shot learning'), so we need to create some cases for it to learn from - this is called _priming_.

-To be able to send examples to GPT3 via our API we need create a GPT object with the following parameters:
+To be able to send examples to GPT3 via our API we need create a 'GPT object' with the following parameters:
 *`engine` - this will be `davinci` which is the current version of the GPT3 engine
 *`temperature` - this is a setting between 0-1 which tells GPT3 how accurate or creative to  be - 0 being very accurate, 1 being more creative
 *`max_tokens` - how many characters do we want the output to be?